sjmiller8182/sjmiller8182.github.io/_portfolio/portfolio-BigDataLake.md

 # Project Summary

-The objective of this project was to build a large-scale data framework that will enable us to store and analyze financial market data and drive future predictions for inverstment.
+The objective of this project was to build a large-scale data framework that will enable us to store and analyze financial market data as well as drive future predictions for investment.

 For this project, the following types of data were used